carlosbornes/CRISP/docs/specific_tutorials/H_Bond.rst

 H-Bond Analysis and Visualization
 ==================================

 We examine the hydrogen-bonding network, a critical aspect of water's structure and dynamics.
-We compare the average number of hydrogen bonds (H-bonds) per water molecule calculated by CRISP against values reported by Villard et al., referencing the approximate experimental value for bulk water.
+We compare the average number of hydrogen bonds (H-bonds) per water molecule calculated by CRISP against values reported by Villard et al. [1]_, referencing the approximate experimental value for bulk water.
 CRISP employs a well-defined geometric criterion based on donor-hydrogen-acceptor angle and hydrogen-acceptor distance cutoffs.
 This direct geometric definition is commonly used in H-bond analysis and provides a clear, reproducible measure of local connectivity.

 Analysis Parameters
 -------------------